 The Meaning and Importance of CGMP in Warehousing

-CGMP stands for Current Good Manufacturing Practices.
-It is overseen by the Food and Drug Administration (FDA) in the United States and is a set of rules that are enforced to guarantee that producers of medical products, food, drugs, supplements, and cosmetics are taking proper designing, monitoring, and controlling measures to deliver products safely to consumers.
+cGMP stands for Current Good Manufacturing Practices.
+It is overseen by the Food and Drug Administration (FDA) in the United States and is a set of rules that are enforced to guarantee that producer of medical products, food, drugs, supplements, and cosmetics are taking proper designing, monitoring, and controlling measures to deliver products safely to consumers.
 These measures must be applied to their facilities through the production and distribution process and are the very minimum standard that the FDA believes companies should meet.

 The main difference between CGMP and GMP (Good Manufacturing Practices) is that the CGMP requires that the processes and procedures are current, with up-to-date systems and technologies.
 It takes into consideration updates and requires companies to use the most current operations to prevent errors and contamination.
 Here are nine principles of CGMP that will help your organization thrive:

 - Write step-by-step procedures and work instructions to give your employees a road map for CGMP compliance.